Welcome to the HPPLC pre-PA guidelines!

 - For IU PA retake policies, refer to SHRS MPAS Admission Requirements > Academic Prerequisites.

 An addendum is a very brief supplemental document sometimes included with an application, in which the applicant explains extenuating circumstances he or she feel could adversely impact the application, or explains why they believe their transcript does not accurately reflect their academic abilities.
 Visit the HPPLC Application Addendum page to read more about what an addendum is, and whether / how to include one with your application.

 Click HERE for resources related to researching scholarships and grants, the Free Application for Federal Student Aid (FAFSA) and FAFSA application timing and deadline information.
 (When to file will depend on when your program begins.
 The January prior to the start of your program might be a useful benchmark, but it is your responsibility to confirm the timing.)

 - If you are not on the HPPLC PA email list, visit our homepage and join today.
-We send important announcements about visiting PA programs, PA group advising sessions, the GRE, and so on.
-The email list is also where you will learn details about the new Indiana University PA program as information becomes available.
+We send important announcements about application changes, visiting programs, group advising sessions, the GRE, and so on.

 GPA calculators: Having clear, realistic projected GPA information is especially important for preprofessional students, who are usually pursuing admission to programs with moderately or highly competitive admissions.
-For examples of some useful GPA calculators, click here.
+For links to some useful GPA calculators, click HERE..